StefanoCld/physicsprog/README.md

 ## What is it?

 It's a physics-driven ragdoll-climber prototype game.
-By using these controls, the player has to use the yellow spheres as an hold, and as a lever to generate angular motion which will allow the character “to be thrown” at the other spheres.
+By controlling the character, the player has to use the yellow spheres as an hold, and as a lever to generate angular motion which will allow the character “to be thrown” at the other spheres.

 ## Character controls: